Archive for Downsizer For an ethical approach to consumption

 Muntjac with an air rifle?
 I can't imagine there are any out there powerful enough to kill something that large.

-Good God no. You would never shoot Mutjac with an air rifle.
+Good God no. You would never shoot Muntjac with an air rifle.
 You would only wound them and leave them in agony.
 I wouldn't even use a shotgun personally.
 Brown Bear will be along later with some sensible advice no doubt.

 gil